kayne87/mongodb-sharding-docker/README.md

 docker-compose rm -sv
 ```

-If you want to update the .yml file and start from scratch (by resetting the mongodb /data/db) the deployment and configuration, you can remove the named volumes attached during the docker-compose initialization.
+If you want to update the .yml file and start from scratch the deployment and configuration (by resetting all the mongodb /data/db), you can remove the named volumes attached during the docker-compose initialization.
 You can list all the volumes with ```docker volume ls``` and then execute

 ```console
 docker volume rm <volume_1> <volume_2> <volume_3> <volume_4> ...